Yannik-Linn/Yannik-Linn/README.md

 ### Hi there 👋 Welcome to my profile!

 ## 🚀 About Me
-I'm a Physics Scientist, with the hobby to program and calculate the financial derivitives by using Python and a lot of data.
+I'm a Physics Scientist, with the hobby in spare time to program and calculate the financial derivitives by using Python and a lot of data.

 ## 🛠 Tech Stack